-455 - AP PSYCHOLOGY | 1.0 credit (AY)
+455 - AP PSYCHOLOGY | 1.0 credit

 This course will dive deep into the systematic and scientific study of human behavior and mental processes.
 Students will learn psychological theories, principles, and phenomena with an emphasis on applying those concepts to real life.
 Students will also learn about the research methods and data analysis psychologists use to explain human behavior.
 This college level course offers the possibility of obtaining AP credit and requires significant independent work, but will instill knowledge, skills and attitudes to the student's own life.

-PREREQUISITE: Junior or Senior standing and completed application and Department Approval.
+PREREQUISITE: Junior or Senior standing and completed application.

 To have a successful, complete experience in this AP course, students must complete the AP Psychology Exam.
+If a student does not complete the AP Psychology Exam they will not receive a weighted grade.

-431 - US HISTORY: 1800 - PRESENT | 1.0 credit (DS)
+434 - US HISTORY: 1800 - PRESENT | 1.0 credit